 The respective activities have to be related to the chosen career development topic of the peer group.
-Examples:

 – Regular peer group meetings in order to exchange knowledge and experiences (at least once per month in some form)

-– Meetings or workshops with the mentors
+– Meetings with senior mentors

 Signature page can be downloaded here.